humanistbooth/humanistbooth.github.com/index.md

+### Recommended Securlar Humanist/Atheist Online Resources

-This is an informal list of some online resources folks at the Humanist [Outreach Booth] (https://www.facebook.com/askanatheistbooth/)  (at Balboa Park in San Diego most Saturdays) reocommend; similar to our recommended book list.
+This is an informal list of some online resources folks at the Humanist [Outreach Booth](https://www.facebook.com/askanatheistbooth/)  (at Balboa Park in San Diego most Saturdays) reocommend; similar to our recommended book list.
 These are not Secular Humanist per se, but are related.
 Also see our [Vegan](/vegan) resources page.

 **Atheist Experience - Youtube**
 [https://www.youtube.com/user/AtheistExperience](https://www.youtube.com/user/AtheistExperience)